mmcloughlin/arrival-oopsla25-artifact/README.md

 cores), this took between 10 and 60 minutes.

 It is possible that on weaker machines, the shorter timeout may cause the applicability check to fail.
-In this case, the verification run may halt with an error `could not prove applicability`.
+In this case, the verification run may halt with an error: `could not prove applicability`.
 If so, try running again with a larger timeout, such as two minutes (`-t 120`) or more.

 While this is running you should see log output as it processes expansions, for
 example: